 - Find a like-minded friend, empty the trunk, and grab those extra booster seats.
 Do not forget cash!
 Kids will love how far their meager allowance will go.

 - The easiest way to find garage sales is to let your phone do the heavy lifting.
-Download the Yard Sale Treasure Map app, which pulls the current day’s sales from craigslist and places them on an interactive map.
-I found it easy to wake up, take a peek at the app, and hop in the car.
+Search for yard sales on Craigslist, and view nearby sales on a map or by list.
+I found it easy to wake up, take a peek at the site, and hop in the car.

 - Base your route on a neighborhood you would like to explore, a sale that looks particularly exciting (“multi-family” is usually a safe bet), or stick close to home so you can say hello to your neighbors.